 It is recommended that within each run of the assay, in addition to the reference sequence, at least one known missense pathogenic and one missense non-pathogenic variant is included.
 If possible, known missense variants for each protein domain are recommended.
-To account for the range of variation of non-pathogenic variants, additional known non-pathogenic variants should also be included (Table 3).
+To account for the range of variation of non-pathogenic variants, additional known non-pathogenic variants should also be included.
 Addition of hypomorphic (attenuated) variants with established intermediate risk may help calibration of assay results.
 Concerning VUS in genes for which there are no known missense non-pathogenic and pathogenic variants, alternative approaches, such as the use of missense variants with greater than 1.0% allele frequency and truncating variants as benign and pathogenic controls, respectively, might provide a yardstick.
 Results from assays using only truncating variants as pathogenic control should be interpreted with caution as truncating variants may not produce detectable protein, with implications to measuring baseline activity.

 Lessons from BRCA1 and BRCA2 functional assessment